prometheus-community/helm-charts/charts/prometheus/README.md

 ### To 22.0

-The `app.kubernetes.io/version` label has been removed from the selector.
-Therefore, you must delete the previous StatefulSet or Deployment before performing the upgrade.
+The `app.kubernetes.io/version` label has been removed from the pod selector.

+Therefore, you must delete the previous StatefulSet or Deployment before upgrading.
+Performing this operation will cause **Prometheus to stop functioning** until the upgrade is complete.

 ```console
 kubectl delete deploy,sts -l app.kubernetes.io/name=prometheus